inamdarmihir/basketball-dribble-challenge/README.md

 ## Customization

-The script is currently set up to detect a yellow ball against a white background.
-The HSV color space boundaries for the ball can be adjusted in the `detect_dribbles` function.
+The script is currently set up to detect a yellow ball.
+The HSV color space boundaries for the ball can be adjusted in the `detect_dribbles` function to accommodate for different colors or lighting conditions.

+The `window size` and `polynomial order` parameters in the `savgol_filter` function can be adjusted to change the aggressiveness of the smoothing applied to the y-coordinate data.
+A larger window size and polynomial order will result in more aggressive smoothing.

-The `size` parameter in the `uniform_filter1d` function and the `distance` parameter in the `find_peaks` function can be adjusted to fine-tune the dribble detection.
+The `distance` parameter in the `find_peaks` function can be adjusted to change the minimum distance between detected peaks.
+A smaller distance will allow for closer peaks to be detected, potentially increasing the dribble count.

 ## License